biancaat/fullstack-mvc-auth-template/README.md

 # Objectives

-My main object was to create a full-stack medical inquiry app that was easy for patients to navigate while prioritizing organization on the clinic side.
+My main objective was to create a full-stack medical inquiry app that was easy for patients to navigate while prioritizing organization on the clinic side.
 I aimed to provide a solution to help busy clinics attend to the ever-increasing needs of patients in a way that allowed for organization.

 ---

 # Who is this for?